Distributionally Robust Deep Learning using Hardness Weighted Sampling: Experiments

+The main additional computational cost in \Algref{alg:1} is due to the hardness weighted sampling in steps 4 and 5 that is dependent on the number $n$ of training examples.

+In Table~\ref{tab:efficiency}, we have computed the computational time and memory overhead of the hardness weighted sampler for different sizes of the training dataset.
+We have computed that additional time required is less than $0.5$ second and the additional memory less than $100$ MB for up to $n=10^7$ using a batch size of $2$ and the function \texttt{random.choice} of Numpy version $1.21.1$.
+The times were estimated using $12$ Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz.
+The additional time and memory that occurs due to the proposed hardness weighted sampling is therefore negligible for all the datasets used in practice in medical image segmentation.

-\paragraph*{Efficiency of \Algref{alg:1}:} For our training set of n=268 volumes and a batch size of 2, the additional memory usage of Algorithm 1 is only 2144 bytes of memory (one float array of size n) and the additional computational time is approximately $10^{-4}$ sec per iteration using numpy, i.e. approximately 0.006 \% of the total duration of an iteration.
+For our brain tumor segmentation training set of n=268 volumes and a batch size of 2, the additional memory usage of Algorithm 1 is only 2144 bytes of memory (one float array of size n) and the additional computational time is approximately $10^{-4}$ seconds per iteration using the Python library numpy, i.e. approximately $0.005 \%$ of the total duration of an iteration.
+The size of the training dataset for fetal brain 3D MRI segmentation being lower, the additional memory usage and the additional computational time are even lower than for brain tumor segmentation.